 Also north of Kingstown and worthy of a visit is the St Vincent Botanical Gardens, which dates back to 1765 and is one of the oldest botanical gardens in the Western Hemisphere.
 Spread over 20 acres of land, the St Vincent Botanical Gardens was initially set up by General Robert Melville, Governor of the Windward Islands, and Dr. George Young, the surgeon to the British Garrison stationed in St Vincent.
 They set it up as the Royal Society of the Arts had offered a reward to anyone who cultivated land in the Caribbean to grow medicinal and commercial plants.

 Today, there is a wide range of trees, flowers, and colorful foliage plants throughout the St Vincent Botanical Gardens, which is the oldest botanical garden in the Caribbean.
 One of the more famous trees planted there is a sucker from the original breadfruit tree brought by Captain William Bligh, whose ship HMS Providence sailed into Kingstown Bay on 23 January 1793.
-This was after Captain Bligh’s initial journey to Tahiti in 1787 with HMS Bounty to collect breadfruit plants to feed the slaves working sugar plantations throughout the region resulted in the notorious mutiny by his crew.
+This was after Captain Bligh’s initial journey to Tahiti in 1787 with HMS Bounty to collect breadfruit plants to feed the enslaved Africans working sugar plantations throughout the region resulted in the notorious mutiny by his crew.